PBVS2025/PBVS2025_AlignSAR/README.md

-# AdaptFormer for SAR Image Classification
+# AlignSAR: Aligning SAR & EO representations for SAR Image Classification

 ## Overview
 This repository contains the implementation of AdaptFormer for SAR image classification.
 AdaptFormer is a parameter-efficient fine-tuning method that adapts pre-trained vision transformers to downstream tasks by introducing lightweight adapter modules.